compgeniuses/ns8-vaultwarden/README.md

 kickstart starts, the command `bin/discover-smarthost` runs and refreshes the `state/smarthost.env` file with fresh values from Redis.

-Furthermore if smarthost setup is changed when kickstart is already running, the event handler `events/smarthost-changed/10reload_services` restarts the main module service.
+Furthermore if smarthost setup is changed when ns8-paperless-ngx is already running, the event handler `events/smarthost-changed/10reload_services` restarts the main module service.

-See also the `systemd/user/kickstart.service` file.
+See also the `systemd/user/ns8-paperless-ngx.service` file.

 This setting discovery is just an example to understand how the module is expected to work: it can be rewritten or discarded completely.